Our Corporate History

 CAPHENIA investor, former CFO of Lufthansa AG and Boehringer Ingelheim, Supervisory Board member of BMW Group and Deutsche Post DHL Group

-Chairman of the Supervisory Board and CAPHENIA investor, former CEO of Austrian Airlines
+Chairman of the Advisory Board and CAPHENIA investor, former CEO of Austrian Airlines

 CAPHENIA investor, Chairman of the Board at Roche, and former CEO of Lufthansa AG

 CAPHENIA investor, CEO of Lufthansa Cargo

 Scientific Advisor, leading expert in graphite plasma electrodes and head of the plasma research group in Sophia Antipolis, France

 CAPHENIA investor, President of the Austrian Aviation Association and former CEO of Austrian Airlines

 What does CAPHENIA actually mean?

 Our company name is derived from the phrase “CARBON PHOENIX ARISING FROM THE ASHES.”
 That is because a carbon phoenix is a perfect match for what we do.
 In Greek mythology and in the Talmud, the phoenix is a bird that burns up at the end of its life cycle and then arises again from its own ashes.
 This image also symbolizes the process in our reactor: First of all, solid carbon is formed there – that is, ash.
 We transform this ash into fuels that provide new energy for drives.

 The CAPHENIA process therefore resembles the phoenix that arises from the ashes: Fuels combust at the end of their life cycle and become CO2.
 We then use this carbon dioxide to create new fuels.
 CAPHENIA consequently stands for the perpetual cycle of new energy and life.